Wunstorf–Bremen railway line

-The Wunstorf–Bremen railway is one of the most important lines in the German state of Lower Saxony.
+The Wunstorf–Bremen railway line is one of the most important lines in the German state of Lower Saxony.
 It connects the port city of Bremen via Verden an der Aller and Nienburg to Wunstorf, where it connects with the line to Hanover.
 The 122.3 km, twin-track main line is continuously electrified.
 The maximum speed is 160 km/h, the maximum axle load is 22.5 t and the line is rated as class D4 (the highest class) in the German system of track classification.
 It was opened on in 1847.

 History

 The Bremen–Hanover line was built as a branch of the Hanover-Minden railway jointly by Royal Hanoverian State Railways and Bremen State Railway and opened on 15 October 1847.
 Contrary to Prussian wishes, the line did not begin in the Prussian border town of Minden but instead ran from the Hanoverian town of Wunstorf.
 Following its opening on 12 December 1847, the Wunstorf–Bremen line proved to be one of the most important railway lines in Germany, as it linked the port of Bremen and Lower Saxony to the factories of southern Germany.